maxemerick/maxemerick.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at the University of California, Santa Barbara and NDSEG Graduate Fellow, specializing in dynamical systems, control theory, and applied mathematics.
 My research focuses on developing mathematical tools for the modeling, analysis, and control of continuum models of large-scale systems, drawing from the areas of partial differential equations, optimal control, optimal transport, and geometric/variational methods.
 I have applied these tools to problems in various domains, including swarm robotics, fluid mixing, and coupled-oscillator networks.
-(See my research page for more.)
+(See my [research page](/research/) page for more.)

 I received my B.S. in Mechanical Engineering with a Minor in Mathematics from California Polytechnic State University, San Luis Obispo in 2020.
 During this time, I worked in the Flight Test Data System Lab under the supervision of Dr. Russell Westphal.
 I received my M.S. in Mechanical Engineering from the University of California, Santa Barbara in 2022, working in the Dynamical Systems and Controls Lab under the supervision of [Dr. Bassam Bamieh](https://sites.engineering.ucsb.edu/~bamieh/).
 I started my Ph.D. under Dr. Bamieh in 2022.

 I completed industry internships with Panasonic Avionics in 2017 and Tesla in 2021.
 I also have extensive teaching experience at UCSB, including as instructor of record and as Lead TA for the Mechanical Engineering Department.
-(See my teaching page for more.)
+(See my [teaching page](/teaching/) page for more.)

 I am currently seeking tenure-track faculty and postdoctoral research positions in dynamical systems and control or applied mathematics.

 In my free time, I enjoy rock climbing, surfing, mountain biking, backpacking, traveling, music, and philosophy.

-$$ ~ $$

 News & Preprints